nokotamustang/OpenGL_and_Vulkan_3D/README.md

 Look for the T, B, and N matrix space calculations in `default.vert`, and then the application of this onto the bump map xyz values in `default.frag`.

 In order to apply the tangent space matrices to apply the bump to the bump map texture correctly, we must provide the tangent values to the normals.
-This is easier to precompute as show in the `compute_tangents` function in the core.
+This is easier to precompute as shown in the `compute_tangents` function in the core.

 This is a super handy way of computing the tangent and bi-tangent and ship them with the VBO.
 In the case of a model file these could be provided.
 Joey from LearnOpenGL has a great section on this.